cirosantilli/linux-cheat/gcc.md

 ALWAYS USE IT

-enables all warnings, except `unused-variable:
+enables all warnings, except `unused-variable`:

     gcc -Wall -Wno-unused-variable